MicrosoftDocs/windows-itpro-docs/devices/surface/customize-the-oobe-for-surface-deployments.md

 ---
 title: Customize the OOBE for Surface deployments
-description: This article will walk you through the process of customizing the Surface out of box experience for end users in your organization.
+description: This article will walk you through the process of customizing the Surface out-of-box experience for end users in your organization. ms.assetid: F6910315-9FA9-4297-8FA8-2C284A4B1D87
-MSHAttr: PreferredLib /library
-ms.assetid: F6910315-9FA9-4297-8FA8-2C284A4B1D87
-keywords: ["deploy customize automate deployment network Pen pair boot"] ms.prod: W10 ms.mktglfcycl: deploy ms.sitesec: library
+keywords: ["deploy, customize, automate, deployment, network, Pen, pair, boot"] ms.prod: W10 ms.mktglfcycl: deploy ms.sitesec: library